 Hmmmm, that all sounds important.
 How do we make edible cookie dough without eggs?

-Since we’re omitting the eggs, we’ll need to replace them with a different ingredient that can play the role eggs usually do: making the dough decadent and moist, and holding it together.
+Since we’re making an eggless healthy cookie dough, we’ll need to replace them with a different ingredient that can play the role eggs usually do: making the dough decadent and moist, and holding it together.

 Solution: PEANUT BUTTER.

 Since peanut butter chocolate chip cookie dough was practically created to be eaten straight from the bowl, this is an easy and tasty decision.

-Adding peanut butter also enables us to make this more of a healthy edible cookie dough recipe (more on that momentarily).
+Adding peanut butter also enables us to make this more of a healthy cookie dough recipe (more on that momentarily).

 Next up in making this edible cookie dough safe to eat:

 - Raw flour.
 Sorry buddy, you’ve got to go.

-Making the edible cookie dough without flour didn’t produce a classic cookie taste or true dough texture that I was happy with, so I opted to “cook” the flour first by microwaving it.
+The trick here is to “cook” the flour by microwaving it, prior to adding it to the dough.
 In 90 seconds, the flour transitioned from raw to being heated to the recommended 160 degrees F and was safe to eat.

 You can also cook raw flour in the oven to a safe temperature—I’ve included that method in the edible cookie dough recipe below as well.

 How to Make HEALTHY Edible Cookie Dough

-Since edible cookie dough was engineered to be eaten by the spoonful (and healthy desserts that satisfy are the name of the game around here), I took the liberty of lightening up the recipe by using the following ingredients:
+Since this cookie dough was engineered to be eaten by the spoonful (and healthy desserts that satisfy are the name of the game around here), I took the liberty of lightening up the recipe with wholesome ingredients.

 - Peanut Butter.
-This makes the cookie dough taste rich and satisfying, all while providing protein and healthy fats.
-(If you’re a fan of peanut butter, you’ll love these Vegan Protein Bars.)
+This makes the cookie dough taste rich and satisfying, all while providing protein and healthy fats (as mentioned above, it’s also the reason we can get away with making this edible cookie dough without eggs).

 - White Whole Wheat Flour.
 A pantry staple, this light and mild-tasting flour is 100% whole grain but tastes like regular all-purpose flour.

 - Maple Syrup.
-A delicious and more natural sweetener.
+A delicious and natural sweetener.
 I wasn’t able to come up with an edible cookie dough without brown sugar or granulated sugar that I was happy with, so you’ll still see a moderate touch of regular sugar the recipe too.